duglin/cf-docker/README.md

 ------------
 You'll need to do the following:
 * Have a Cloud Foundry installed - no changes are needed for this to work
 * Deploy the `docker` buildpack that comes with this buildpack.
-It is easiest to just do a `cf create-buildpack ...` pointing to the zip file in the root of this repo:  http://    It assumes your DEAs are running Ubuntu.
+It is easiest to just do a `cf create-buildpack docker https://github.com/duglin/cf-docker/raw/master/docker.zip`.
+It assumes your DEAs are running Ubuntu.
+You'll need to fork the repo and rebuild the zip/docker/cf-docker files in there if not.
 * Have a Docker host available for the buildpack to use and accessible from the Cloud Foundry DEAs/apps.
-* Run the `cf-docker` application in this repo.
-You can `go` compile it - its just a single file.
-The Mac binary is here and the Ubuntu binary is here - if you can use those.
+* Run the `cf-docker` container manager application in this repo.
+You can `go` compile it - its just a single file (`go build -o cf-docker main.go`).
+The Mac binary is [here](https://github.com/duglin/cf-docker/raw/master/cf-docker) and the Ubuntu binary is [here](https://github.com/duglin/cf-docker/raw/master/buildpack/bin/cf-docker) - if you can use those.
 Ensure that you have the `DOCKER_HOST` environment variable set to the URL it needs to use to talk to your Docker host.
 The `docker` executable must also be available in this environment - hopefully this requirement will be removed later.
-Note: the `cf-docker` app must be accessible to the DEAs/apps in your Cloud Foundry.
+Note: the `cf-docker` app must be accessible to the DEAs/apps in your Cloud Foundry - so use an IP address/host that's visible to the DEAs.
+To start the cf-docker to listen on port 9999 do:
 ```
 export DOCKER_HOST=tcp://mydocker:2375
 ./cf-docker -p 9999
 ````
-Will start `cf-docker` listening on port 9999.

 Usage
 -----
 There are two different types of Docker applications that can be deployed: Docker images and Dockerfile-based apps.

 In both cases the buildpack will require two bits of information in order to work - both passed to it via environment variables:
-* DOCKER_HOST - the URL to the Docker host on which the applications will be built and deployed
+* `DOCKER_HOST` - the URL to the Docker host on which the applications will be built and deployed
-* DOCKER_MONITOR - the URL to the Docker container manager.
+* `DOCKER_MONITOR` - the URL to the Docker container manager.

 The easiest way to set these is via a manifest file:
 ```